-Often, illness, loneliness, or other sufferings come with old age.
-But we believe that God will give us the grace to unite our sufferings with the sacrifice of Jesus Christ and thereby to become an important part of God’s plan of salvation.
+Often, illness, loneliness, or other sufferings come with old age, but we believe that God will give us the grace to unite our sufferings with the sacrifice of Jesus Christ and thereby become an important part of God’s plan of salvation.

 It is natural to wonder about our death and to experience a certain sadness and fear as we do so.
 But, as Saint John Paul II points out, Christ has crossed the threshold of death and revealed the life that lies beyond in that “uncharted territory of eternity.”
 Christ is the First Witness of eternal life.
 It is our faith which “throws light on the mystery of death and brings serenity to old age.”

 As we age, the desire for eternity grows within us.
 We have said goodbye to many of our loved ones.
-Simeon says it well as he holds the Christ Child, “Lord, now you may dismiss your servant in peace, according to your word, for my eyes have seen your salvation” (Luke 2:29).
+Simeon says it well as he holds the Christ Child, “Now, Master, you may let your servant go in peace, according to your word, for my eyes have seen your salvation” (Luke 2:29).

-The Book of Revelation talks about “a great multitude from every nation and race and people and tongue” (Rev. 7:9).
+The Book of Revelation talks about “a great multitude…from every nation, race, people, and tongue” (Revelation 7:9).
 In other words, in Heaven we will belong to a great multitude, a great people.
 Besides the incredible Beatific Vision of our Lord, we will be aware of the multitude with us adoring Him.
 We are on a journey to the Heavenly Jerusalem, our true home.

-Even as every season of the year has its joys, so also every season of our life has its joys.
+Even as every season of the year has its joys, so also every season of our lives.
 And, yes, that includes the season of our Aging.
 What are your joys in this season of your life?